SCHH-Commons/presentations/ai-intro/chats/meal-planning.md

 Create a one week meal plan for two.
 The meals should be easy to prepare, relatively inexpensive, and healthy.
-On average the daily calorie count should be 1800-2000 for each os us.
+On average, the daily calorie count should be 1800-2000 for each of us.
 Include 3 dinners that are vegetarian.
 Also, I have something of a sweet tooth, so include a few deserts in the plan.
-Nothing too crazy.

 ===